awsdocs/aws-java-developer-guide-v2/doc_source/migration-whats-different.md

 ## Class Names<a name="class-names"></a>

-All client class names are now fully camel cased and no longer prefixed by "Amazon"\.
+All client class names are now fully camel cased and no longer prefixed by `Amazon`\.
 These changes are aligned with names used in the AWS CLI\.
 For a full list of client name changes, see the AWS SDK for Java 2\.x [changelog](https://github.com/aws/aws-sdk-java-v2/blob/master/docs/LaunchChangelog.md#63-client-names)\.

 **Example of class names in 1\.x**